stackbuilders/railblazer/README.md

 In other words, Railblazer tries to take the work out of setting up things like builds on CI servers, assuming you're using RVM and bundler in your applications.

+# Compatibility

+Should run on Ruby 1.9.2 or greater.
+The tests require MiniTest, so they'll only run without configuration on Ruby 1.9.3 (which includes MiniTest in stdlib).

 # Installation

 You can install railblazer via the gem, but since gems that you install are limited to a particular gemset or Ruby version (assuming you're running rvm), you can just clone this repository.
 In order to